R-parity violating two-loop level rainbowlike contribution to the fermion electric dipole moment: R-parity violating contribution to the EDM

-where $n_c=3$ for inner quark-squark loop and $n_c=1$ for inner lepton-slepton loop.
-Here $i$ and $j$ are the flavor indices of the intermediate neutrino and the fermion-sfermion of the inner loop, respectively.
-The RPV couplings are given by $\hat \lambda = \lambda$ for the charged lepton-slepton inner loop, $\hat \lambda = \lambda'$ in the case of the quark-squark inner loop, $\tilde \lambda = \lambda$ for the external lepton, and $\tilde \lambda = \lambda'$ for the external quark.
-The constant $s$ is $+1$ for the left-handed sfermion $\tilde F_{Lk}$ and $-1$ for the right-handed sfermion $\tilde F_{Rk}$.
-The electric charge of the inner loop fermion (sfermion) and the external fermion in the unit of $e$ is denoted, respectively, by $Q_f$ and $Q_F$.
-The functions $F'$ and $F''$ are defined by
+where the first and second terms of the square brackets correspond to the diagrams of Fig. \ref{fig:rainbow_type} (a) and (b), respectively.
+We note that in the leading order RPV, the fermions (sfermions) $F$ and $f$ ($\tilde F$ and $\tilde f$) are down-type quarks or charged leptons (squarks or charged sleptons).
+Here $i$ and $j$ are the flavor indices of the intermediate neutrino and the fermion-sfermion pair of the inner loop, respectively, and $n_c=3$ (=1) with an inner quark-squark (lepton-slepton) loop.
+The RPV couplings are given by $\hat \lambda = \lambda$ ($= \lambda'$) for the charged lepton-slepton (quark-squark) inner loop, and $\tilde \lambda = \lambda$ ($= \lambda'$) for the external lepton (quark), in the same way as defined below Eq. (\ref{eq:RPV4f}).
+The constant $s_{\tilde F}$ is $+1$ for the left-handed sfermion $\tilde F_{Lk}$ and $-1$ for the right-handed sfermion $\tilde F_{Rk}$.
+The electric charges of the inner loop fermion (sfermion) and the external fermion in the unit of $e$ are $Q_f$ and $Q_F$, respectively.
+The functions $G'$ and $G''$ are defined by

 with ${\rm Li}_2 (x)$ denoting the dilogarithm function.
-The original functions $F' (a,b,c,f)$ and $F''(a,b,c,f)$ were defined in Ref. \cite{rainbowyamanaka}.
-Similarly, the chromo-EDM is given as follows:
+In Ref. \cite{Yamanaka:2012ia}, the notations used to define the functions $G'$ and $G''$ were $F'$ and $F''$, but we changed them to $G'$ and $G''$ so as to avoid confusion with fermions used in this work.
+The zero arguments of Eq. (\ref{eq:edmnug}) are due to massless neutrinos.
+The detail of the computation of the contributions of diagrams (a) and (b) of Fig. \ref{fig:rainbow_type} to $d^{\chi_0}_{F}$ is presented in Appendices \ref{sec:type1rainbow} and \ref{sec:type2rainbow}, respectively.